ConsenSys-Academy/basic-training/README.md

 It's the little things that count.
 In a professional software developer's life, these tools are like air: ever-present, all-encompassing, and direly needed.
 To be at our best, we need to learn how to utilize these properly.

-We belive being a developer means you're a a forever student.
-New versions, syntax, tools,and documention constatly roll out, only learning the minimun in order to achieve X may be a slippery slope.
+We believe being a developer means you're a forever student.
+New versions, syntax, tools, and documentation constantly roll out, only learning the minimum in order to achieve X may be a slippery slope.

 Too often, we are taught what is "good enough" to accomplish the job, but not necessarily the best practices.
 This results in compounding bad practices, resulting in wasted time and unnecessary agony.

 We built this mini-course to give a place to learn these fundamental tools in a deliberate, focused way.
 This came from our experience of seeing many people signing up for our [Blockchain Frontend Bootcamp](https://consensys.net/academy/bootcamp/) and having to learn the fundamentals, frontend development, and blockchain skills.